CALL FOR PAPERS

 Accommodation and fees

-Each participant is expected to pay a fee of 300 SEK.
-Once you receive confirmation that you’re proposal has been accepted you will be given more information on how to pay the fee.
+Each participant is expected to pay a fee of 60 Euros.
+This covers an annual membership of the Nordic Summer University and other expenses.
+Once you receive confirmation that your proposal has been accepted you will be given more information on how to pay the fee.
+All meals, coffee at the WS are included.

-Fee covers expenses for lunch Thursday and Friday, coffee breaks and dinner Thursday evening.
 Participants should apply to their institutions, Art Councils, local foundations or other possible sponsors to have their travel and accommodation cost covered.
 Those not affiliated with an institution may apply NSU for travel and accommodation funding.
+If you want to apply then write to firstname.lastname@example.org no later than December 1st, 2019.

-- Kerstin von Brömssen, Professor Educational Sciences, University West, Sweden.
+- Kerstin von Brömssen, Professor Educational Sciences University West

-- Michael Paulsen, Associate professor, Department for the Study of Culture, University of Southern Denmark.
+- Michael Paulsen, Associate professor Department for the Study of Culture University of Southern

 The Nordic Summer University (NSU) is a Nordic network for research and interdisciplinary studies.

-NSU is a nomadic, academic institution, which organises workshop-seminars across disciplinary and national borders.
-Since it was established in 1950, Nordic Summer University has organised forums for cultural and intellectual debate in the Nordic and Baltic region, involving students, academics, politicians, and intellectuals from this region and beyond.
+NSU is a nomadic, academic institution, which organizes workshop-seminars across disciplinary and national borders.
+Since it was established in 1950, Nordic Summer University has organized forums for cultural and intellectual debate in the Nordic and Baltic region, involving students, academics, politicians, and intellectuals from this region and beyond.